Inverse Probability Weighting: from Survey Sampling to Evidence Estimation: Weak Paradoxes in Ratio Estimation Problem

-To calculate the approximate mean and variance for the Bayes estimator \eqref{eq:li}, we first calculate the mean and variances for the numerator and denominator separately as follows.
-Recall once again that the Bayes estimator is given by $\hat{\psi}_{Bayes} = (\sum_i R_i Y_i + 1)/(\sum_i R_i + 2)$ assuming a $Beta(1,1)$ or Uniform prior on $\psi$ but the exact choice of shape parameter $\alpha_F$ does not influence the asymptotic nature of the variance.
+To calculate the approximate mean and variance for the Li's posterior mean estimator \eqref{eq:li}, we first calculate the mean and variances for the numerator and denominator separately as follows.
+Recall once again that the posterior mean estimator is given by $\hat{\psi}_{Li} = (\sum_i R_i Y_i + 1)/(\sum_i R_i + 2)$ assuming $\alpha_F = 1$, i.e., a $\text{Beta}(1,1)$ or Uniform prior on $\psi$ but the exact choice of shape parameter $\alpha_F$ does not influence the asymptotic nature of the variance.
 For notational convenience, we define the following quantities:

 First, the expectation for the numerator and denominator follows from applying iterated expectations as:

 Hence, the expectation for the Bayes' estimator can be approximated by taking the ratio of right hand sides from \eqref{eq:ex} and \eqref{eq:ey} as: